Garth Brooks to livestream concert for those stuck at home

 TAMPA, Fla.
-(WKBN and WFLA) – Garth Brooks is helping country fans who are stuck in the homes during the coronavirus outbreak with a free concert on Facebook.
+(WFLA) – Garth Brooks is helping country fans cope with the current coronavirus crisis by livestreaming an acoustic set next week.

 The country star is one of a number of musicians taking to social media to livestream concerts for their fans as more festivals and concerts are canceled or postponed due to the growing coronavirus outbreak.